connglli/Yoric/README.md

 + `remote` and `android-remote` watches each other
 + `remote-c` and `android-remote-c` watches each other

-## Yoric Workflow
+## What is the Yoric workflow?

 ```
-1. com.example.yoric (MainActivity) starts, and at the same time, starts com.example.yoric:remote (RemoteService)
+1. com.example.yoric (MainActivity) starts, and also starts com.example.yoric:remote (RemoteService)
-2. com.example.yoric:remote starts android.remote
+2. com.example.yoric:remote starts android.remote (AndroidRemostService)
 3. com.example.yoric:remote forks twice to com.example.yoric:remote-c
 4. android.remote forks twice to android.remote-c
-5. each process creates and locks self's file
+5. each watcher creates and locks self's file
-6. aftewards creates a flag file to tell its watcher that it is ready
+6. aftewards, creates a flag file to tell its watcher that it is ready
-7. aftewards waits until it watchee ready
+7. aftewards, waits until it watchee ready
-8. aftewards watch its watchee
+8. aftewards, watches its watchee
 9. when one process is watched dead, the watcher starts it, and kill self
 ```